 After our awesome success with QuonsetPalooza, we couldn’t wait to go back and keep the ball rolling!
 We got everything organized for our next big push, but ended up having a bit of a false start.
-The plan was for me to go over to Arizona about a week and a half after our return, by myself, to get a few things done mid-week that didn’t require all three of us.
+The plan was for me to go over to Arizona about a week and a half after our return, by myself, to get a few things done that were one-person jobs.
 This would let Eric and Steven finish out the regular work week, and then the two of them were going to drive over on the weekend.
 Then all three of us would work all that following week, with possibly a fourth person joining in as well.

 Our plan got off the ground reasonably well.
 I drove over on Tuesday, June 13th.
-My preliminary tasks, including getting a trench dug (with help from some local experts and their big machines) to connect the Headquarters building’s waste line to the septic system, started coming together.
+My preliminary tasks, including getting a trench dug with help from some local experts and their big machines.
+This would let us connect the Headquarters Hut’s waste line to the septic system.

 That last photo above shows the somewhat complicated connection where the black 3″ ABS waste line makes its final 22.5-degree bend, then transitions up in size to a 4″ version of itself, then connects via a special collar to the 4″ PVC line that was installed by the septic system installer.
 (Technically the type of PVC here is PVC SDR 35 which I merely make note of in case I need to remind myself at some point in the future.)